Shormi5399/Cost-efficient-framework-and-Algo-for-EDVN/README.md

 #  A cost efficient framework and algorithm for embedding dynamic virtual network requests
-Implementation for the paper "cost efficient framework and algorithm for embedding dynamic virtual network requests"
+Implementation for the paper "cost efficient framework and algorithm for embedding dynamic virtual network requests". <br>
 Link: [ A cost efficient framework and algorithm for embedding dynamic virtual network requests](https://dl.acm.org/doi/10.1016/j.future.2012.08.002)

 # Project for CO463